ahester57/OSSimulator/README.md

 ./oss
 ```

+Keeps track of an internal system clock in shared memory.

-Uses message queues to talk to children.
+Child processes use message queues to talk to master.
 Messages contain:

 	* msec := seconds passed
 	* mnsec := nanoseconds passed

-Protects each child's critical section (write to file) with semaphores.
+Protects child's critical section (read from shared memory) with semaphores.
 Semaphores to control:

 	* Locking file I/O
 	* Limiting max # of processes

-Utilizes signal handlers to properly clean up when receiving `SIGINT` from `Ctrl^C`.
+Utilizes signal handlers to properly clean up when receiving `SIGINT` from `Ctrl^C` or `SIGALRM` on timeout.
 Child blocks signals during critical section, exits after with a trap.

 	* Child processes exit if not in critical section